bitovi/academy/src/technology-consulting/1-effort.md

 There are likely many obstacles to change:

-- You don't have the authority to create change.
-You aren't the CEO, partner, product owner, etc.
+- You don’t have the authority to create change.
+You aren’t the CEO, partner, product owner, etc.
-- You don't have the information to recommend changes.
+- You don’t have the information to recommend changes.
-- The culture isn't conducive to change and/or questioning authority.
+- The culture isn’t conducive to change and/or questioning authority.

 **Change is hard.** If these challenges seem daunting, be patient: This course includes strategies for working through those obstacles. [learn-technology-consulting/communication]